lyhistory/lyhistory.github.io/docs/vuepress/docs/software/buildingblock/kafka.md

 acks=all

 if the producer receives an  acknowledgement (ack) from the Kafka broker and acks=all, it means that  the message has been written exactly once to the Kafka topic

+When a producer sets acks to "all" (or "-1"), min.insync.replicas specifies the minimum number of replicas that must acknowledge a write for the write to be considered successful.
+If this minimum cannot be met, then the producer will raise an exception (either NotEnoughReplicas or NotEnoughReplicasAfterAppend).
+When used together, min.insync.replicas and acks allow you to enforce greater durability guarantees.
+A typical scenario would be to create a topic with a replication factor of 3, set min.insync.replicas to 2, and produce with acks of "all".
+This will ensure that the producer raises an exception if a majority of replicas do not receive a write.

 ##### 关键API